 Surface treatment is the final step of the ZAMAK die-casting method.
 It mainly improves the aesthetics of the metal parts.

 Anodizing is another effective technique, though it is less famous than plating.
-It increases surface hardness and corrosion resistance, for example some zamak 3 or zamak 5 die casting that use gold anodizing finish for some funiture components.
+It increases surface hardness and corrosion resistance, for example, some zamak 3 or zamak 5 die castings that use gold anodizing finish for some furniture components.

-There are other surface methods as well.
+There are other methods available for surface analysis.
 However, each method described above has its unique advantages and limitations.
 The choice mainly depends on your project needs and budget.

 Applications of ZAMAK Die Casting Parts